Meet the cast of Midsomer Murders series 20

 Who’s Jordan Briggs?
 A “shock jock”, and co-host of a radio present on Midsomer FM with homicide sufferer Laurel.

 What else has Colin McFarlane been in?
 He performed the position of Ulysses in Outlander, and was Loeb in each Batman Begins and The Darkish Knight.
-Physician Who followers may even bear in mind him as Moran, from the 2015 episodes Beneath the Lake and Earlier than the Flood.
+Physician Who followers will even bear in mind him as Moran, from the 2015 episodes Underneath the Lake and Earlier than the Flood.

 Maya Sondhi performs Aisha Khalique